 We cut the scape off of all of them but a few in each row.
 Don’t through the scape away.
 This can be used to make pesto.

 We continued to watch the garlic.
 At first, the scape was very curly.

 The scape is what will help you decide when your garlic is ready to harvest.
 As July progressed this little curly stock started to straighten up.
 On the last day of July, it was standing straight up.

 A lot of the leaves had turned yellow and they were starting to dry up.
 It was ready to harvest.

 Shawn took the shovel out and carefully dug each bulb out of the ground.

 He put them in a bunch and hung them in his shop to dry.
 Before the leaves are totally dry on the soft neck garlic you can braid them to make it look pretty.
 Braided garlic makes a wonderful gift for neighbors.

 When purchasing your garlic you can get a soft neck variety which stores longer and has a milder flavor.
-The hardneck tastes more like a wild garlic.
-The skins peel of easier, but they don’t store quite as long.
+The hard neck tastes more like a wild garlic.
+The skins peel off easier, but they don’t store quite as long.
 We planted both kinds.

 I hope you enjoyed my post.
 Please feel free to comment below.
 We would love to hear about your experiences growing garlic in your garden.